webda2l/symfony-docs/components/expression_language.rst

     $expressionLanguage = new ExpressionLanguage();

-    // Does not throw a SyntaxError because the unknown variables and functions are ignored
+    // does not throw a SyntaxError because the unknown variables and functions are ignored
     $expressionLanguage->lint('unknown_var + unknown_function()', [], Parser::IGNORE_UNKNOWN_VARIABLES | Parser::IGNORE_UNKNOWN_FUNCTIONS);

 .. versionadded:: 7.1